SoFFT: Spatial Fourier Transform for Modeling Continuum Soft Robots: Numerical Validation

 \subsubsection{Spatial Spectrum Components}

 From Fig. \ref{fig:stft_time}, we can infer the spatial spectrum composition for each strain mode.

 Regarding the twisting mode ($\kappa_x$), the most prominent component is the constant term across each functional basis.
 In contrast, the bending and shear modes exhibit distinct spectra.
-Counterintuitively, the harmonic at $\nu = 0 , \textnormal{m}^{-1}$ is significantly less prominent than the subsequent harmonics.
+Counterintuitively, the harmonic at $\nu = 0 \; \textnormal{m}^{-1}$ is significantly less prominent than the subsequent harmonics.
 This behavior can be attributed to the helicoidal actuators, which excite the bending and shear modes with a sinusoidal profile along the rod.

-To validate this observation, we performed strain analysis using the \ac{ISP} method \cite{renda2020geometric, renda2024dynamics}.
+To validate this observation, we performed static strain analysis using the \ac{ISP} method \cite{renda2020geometric, renda2024dynamics}.
 Specifically, the strain field can be numerically computed by solving

-The solution of \eqref{eq:implicit_strain} corresponds to the strain modes excited by the actuators in the static regime \cite{renda2020geometric}.
-Fig. \ref{fig:strain_analysis} shows the results, highlighting a constant stretch and twist.
+The solution of \eqref{eq:static_implicit_strain} corresponds to the strain modes excited by the actuators in the static regime \cite{renda2020geometric}.
+Fig. \ref{fig:strain_analysis} shows the results for an helicoidal actuator, highlighting a constant stretch and twist.
 Moreover, the analysis reveals that the bending and shear strains exhibit a sinusoidal profile.
 Notably, the bending and shear strains concerning the same axis (i.e., $\kappa_y, \sigma_y$ and $\kappa_z, \sigma_z$) are in phase opposition.

-This indicates that the two strain modes exhibit destructive interference in space.
+This phase opposition arises naturally from the rod’s static equilibrium under the helicoidal tendon’s pull: in regions where bending is minimal, the shear strain increases to balance the internal forces, resulting in the observed pattern.

 Furthermore, this finding reveals a coupling between the bending and shear modes in static conditions, which arises from the specific geometry of the actuator.